Rattlesnake Detection

 Read this Example from 2024 Deployments

 Canine teams were deployed during the summer months on a 60 acre property in Southern California that consisted of wooded area, ravines, steep terrain and heavy tall grass cover.
 A snake fence has recently been installed surrounding the entire property.
-On day one there were three different areas identified by a canine where a rattlesnake was present but not visible.
+On day one there were three different areas identified by a canine where a rattlesnake was present but not readily visible.
 After ongoing work with the canines, the first snake was located, 250 yards away from the first canine alert, up a steep hill in tall grass cover.
 The second area identified was a small ravine adjacent to a guest parking lot.
 After an early indication from a canine and continued searching, the second snake was located on the lip of the ravine just inside the snake fence.
 Two more snakes were located on the property, several of which were breeding size.
 Over the course of three days the NCF canines were able to locate four rattlesnakes on a 60 acre, fenced property.
 This property would take weeks to thoroughly search by foot.

 Map image showing where canines alerted, how the handler used terrain features and weather to narrow down the area, and where the snake was located: 250 yards from the initial alert.
+This area was approximately 15 acres of steep ravines, waist high grass and harsh underbrush - it would have taken weeks to thoroughly search visually.
+The canines quickly narrowed the area down to a manageable 0.25 acre search for the handler.

-Customize your snake detection plan today!
+Customize your rattlesnake prevention plan today!